 [see: Fire Danger Rating Map]

-- The January precipitation outlook has a tendency for above normal precipitation in Cook County, but equal chances for below, normal and above normal precipitation over the rest of the state.
+- The January precipitation outlook has a tendency for above normal precipitation in northeastern Minnesota, but equal chances for below, normal and above normal precipitation over the rest of the state.
+With the large storm of January 2-5, many locations have already met or exceeded the normal precipitation for the month.
 January precipitation normals range from near one-half inch of liquid equivalent in western Minnesota to just over one inch liquid in eastern sections of the state.
 The median snow cover at the end of January ranges from near five inches in southwest Minnesota, to over 15 inches on the ground in northeastern Minnesota (greater than 24 inches along the Lake Superior highlands).

 [see: Climate Prediction Center 30-day Outlook | January Precipitation Normal Map]

-- The January temperature outlook is heavily weighted for below normal temperatures, especially in the northwest.
+- The January temperature outlook is fairly heavily weighted for normal temperatures, Through January 12, the average statewide temperature is 4.7 degrees above normal.
 Historically, January is Minnesota's coldest month.
 Normal January high temperatures range the low-teens in the north, to near 20 in the south.
 Normal January lows range from near minus 10 degrees in the far north, to the single digits above zero in southern Minnesota.

 [see: Climate Prediction Center 30-day Outlook | Temperature Normals]